apache/druid/docs/ingestion/native-batch.md

 ...
 ```

-> Read more about S3 and Druid on the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension page, including using S3-like for [Deep Storage](../dependencies/deep-storage.html), more about authentication, and additional configuration options.
+Learn more about S3 and Druid on the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension page, including using S3-like for [Deep Storage](../dependencies/deep-storage.html), more about authentication, and additional configuration options.

 ### Google Cloud Storage Input Source